rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 qualified domain names.
 If a ACME server wishes to request proof that a user controls a IPv4 or IPv6 address it MUST create an authorization with the identifier type "ip".
-The value field of the identifier MUST contain the textual form of the address as defined for IPv4 in RFC 1123 {{RFC1123}} Section 2.1 and for IPv6 in RFC 4291 {{RFC4291}} Section 2.2.
+The value field of the identifier MUST contain the textual form of the address as defined in RFC 1123 {{RFC1123}} Section 2.1 for IPv4 and in RFC 4291 {{RFC4291}} Section 2.2 for IPv6.

-An identifier for the IPv6 address 2001:db8::1 would be formatted like this
+An identifier for the IPv6 address 2001:db8::1 would be formatted like so:

 ~~~~~~~~~~
 {"type": "ip", "value": "2001:db8::1"}